johnseekins/carbon/README.md

 ## Performance

 This carbon instance also utilizes memcache (http://www.memcached.org/) to store existing meta information about metrics to reduce read requests (gets) to HBase.
-This requires a working memcache instance and the following config in carbon.conf:
+This requires a working memcache instance, the python package pylibmc (available on PyPI), and the following config in carbon.conf:
 ```
 # Memcache settings (for reducing reads in the cluster)
 #